-Kevin Harris is the Director of Community Relations and Administrative Assistant to Andrew Marin at The Marin Foundation.
+Kevin Harris is the Director of Community Relations at The Marin Foundation.
 He is an alumni of Western Illinois University with a Bachelor’s of Science in Psychology.
 Kevin has also worked for the AmeriCorps National Civilian Community Corps, the Lutheran Volunteer Corps, and has spent time working as an advocacy counselor in interim housing facilities with individuals that happened to be homeless.
 Aside from pursuing his passion regarding reconciliation between groups, and to see Christians live out their faith in a way that dignifies the LGBT community and others on the margins, Kevin enjoys spending time in his garden and playing various sports with the Chicago Metropolitan Sports Association.

 Brenda Marin is the Director of Business Operations at The Marin Foundation.
 She graduated from Drake University with a Bachelor of Science in Business Administration in both International Business and Marketing, with a minor in Sub-Saharan African Studies.
 Additionally, she has earned her Master’s in Business Administration with a concentration in International Business and a Master’s of Science in Management and Organizational Behavior with a concentration in Organizational Development from Benedictine University.
 Previously Brenda has been involved in government related economic development projects throughout Sub-Saharan Africa and the Manager of Business Operations for a U.S security firm dealing with both domestic and international clients.
 Additionally Brenda has been involved in various consulting projects for both for- and non-profit organizations.
 In her consulting work she believes every organization has a soul, and loves assisting organizations find theirs.
 She has a desire to see LGBTs and women lifted from the margins and recognized for their uniqueness and strengths.
-Brenda lives in the Boystown neighborhood of Chicago with her husband Andrew, and occasionally blogs at brendamarin.blogspot.com.
+Brenda currently lives in St. Andrews, Scotland with her husband Andrew as Andrew pursues his PhD. in cultural anthropology; Brenda occasionally blogs at brendamarin.blogspot.com.

 Laura Statesir is the Director of Family and Youth at The Marin Foundation.
 She graduated from Texas A&M University in 2002.
 Prior to joining our team Laura has worked in various types of youth organizations including Diakon Youth Services, Young Life, and Costa Rica Outward Bound.
 She lived in Latin American for over seven years and has a heart for the Latino community.
 Laura desires to see stereotypes broken and true reconciliation between the Christian and LGBT communities, especially between parents and their children.
 She is conducting our Parent Resource Initiative, a research project studying Christian parents with LGBT children that will develop new resources to help parents through their child’s coming out.
-She volunteers with the Night Ministry, an organization that works with Chicago’s homeless population through their Health Outreach Bus and the Crib (shelter for LGBT homeless youth).
+She volunteers with Chicago Adventure Therapy and the Night Ministry, an organization that works with Chicago’s homeless population through their Health Outreach Bus and the Crib (shelter for LGBT homeless youth).